 Check How the CBD is Extracted

-To avoid this less-than-desirable diversion from nature, opt for companies like Joy Organics that use pressurized carbon dioxide to extract the oils.
+To avoid this unnecessary diversion from nature, opt for companies like Joy Organics that use pressurized carbon dioxide to extract the oils.
 This process is natural, sustainable and maintains the integrity of the compounds.

 Are There Any Additives?